Bose-Einstein condensation of non-ground-state caesium atoms

 To model the loss, we assume that the samples remain in thermal equilibrium throughout the whole process.
 The number $N$ of remaining atoms evolves according to the rate of change of the density, $\dot{n}(\textbf{r},t)\! =\! -\sum_i k_i n(\textbf{r},t)^i$, where $i\!=\!1$, 2, and 3 denote the one-, two-, and three-body loss processes, respectively, with $k_i$ the coefficient of the collision rate for $i$-body loss.
 The rate of change for the atom number is obtained by integrating $\dot{n}(\textbf{r},t)$, $\dot{N}(t)\!=\! \int{\dot{n}(\textbf{r},t)d^3\textbf{r}}$.
 As is well known \cite{weber2003three}, the atom loss from the trap induces heating via two dominant processes.
 These are known as anti-evaporation and recombination heating.
 Following Ref.~\cite{weber2003three} we incorporate the latter by an additional temperature parameter $T_\textrm{h}$ in the three-body heating term of the rate equation.
 To obtain the loss-rate coefficients the data points are then fitted by the numerical solution of the resulting coupled rate equations (Eq.\ \ref{eq:N_loss} and Eq.\ \ref{eq:T_loss} of the Methods).
 The fits are shown along with the experimental data in Fig.~\ref{fig:160G_3Body_AtomLoss}, and the loss-rate coefficients obtained are summarized in Table \ref{tab:loss_coefficients}.
-The model fits the data reasonably well, with the two-body loss rate being negligible and the loss thus dominated by three-body recombination, while the one-body loss rate $k_1$ is $0.07$ s$^{-1}$ for all the data sets.
+The model fits the data reasonably well, with the two-body loss rate being negligible and the loss thus dominated by three-body recombination.
+The one-body loss rate coefficient $k_1$ is $\sim 0.05$ s$^{-1}$ for all the data sets.
+In cases where the fitted values of $k_2$ are close to zero, we fix them to the corresponding theoretical value to avoid overfitting.
 Note that the value for $k_1$ is significantly larger than we obtain for a pure BEC, where we use a much lower laser power for the dipole trap.
-We attribute the need for a higher value of $k_1$ to increased losses due to inelastic light scattering.
+We attribute the need for a higher value of $k_1$ here to increased losses due to inelastic light scattering.
 Otherwise, the values obtained for $k_3$ for a given value of $a_{2,2}$ are similar to the ones from previous work using the sublevel $(3,3)$ \cite{weber2003three,kraemer2006evidence}.